 What is a 302 Redirect?

 There are webmasters that use 302 redirects rather than 301 redirects.
 Some may hope to avoid the Google aging delay associated with a 301 redirect.
-This becomes an issue for Google that has to consider whether or not a 302 or 301 redirect was actually intended as they want to improve search engine experience and webmasters have regularly used a 302 redirect when a 301 redirect was appropriate.
+This becomes an issue for Google that has to consider whether or not a 302 or 301 redirect was actually intended as they want to improve search engine experience and webmasters have regularly used a 302 redirect when a 301 redirect was appropriate simply because they didn't know the difference.
 This can cause issues for search engine ranking and more.
 Problems such as continued indexing of the old URL and division of link popularity between the URLs can occur.